-- In lieu of 12 semester hours of English language arts, Praxis 5002 - In lieu of 12 semester hours of mathematics, Praxis 5003 - In lieu of 12 semester hours of science, Praxis 5005 - In lieu of 12 semester hours of social studies, Praxis 5004
+- In lieu of 12 semester hours of mathematics, Praxis 5903 - In lieu of 12 semester hours of science.
+Praxis 5905 - In lieu of 12 semester hours of social studies, Praxis 5904

 Individuals applying for admission to elementary education, collaborative special education teacher (K-6 or 6-12), early childhood education, or early childhood special education may be admitted if they have a combination of 12 semester hours of acceptable credit in one or more of the 4x12 areas and the current passing score(s) on the appropriate Praxis subtest(s).